How to Get Rid of Raccoons Humanely

 - garbage cans

-Electronics are low-maintentance and a great alternative to traditional liquid and granular repellents.
+Electronics are low-maintenance and great alternatives to traditional liquid and granular repellents.

-Periodically wash your trash bins to minimize raccoon attractants.
+- Periodically wash your trash bins to minimize raccoon any smells that attract raccoons.